aws/aws-cdk-rfcs/README.md

 Our experience shows that such a meeting can save a lot of time and energy.

-Use the RFC tracking issue to record some initial API and design ideas and collect early feedback and use cases as a preparation for the kick off meeting.
+You can use the tracking issue to record some initial API and design ideas and collect early feedback and use cases as a preparation for the kick-off meeting and RFC document itself.
 You can start the meeting by letting participants obtaining context from the tracking issue.

 At the end of the meeting, record any ideas and decisions in the tracking issue and update the checklist to indicate that the kick-off meeting has happened.

-### 4. Write RFC document and implement prototype
+### 4. RFC Document

 The next step is to write the first revision of the RFC document itself.

-**Document**: Use the file [0000-template.md](./0000-template.md) as a template and put your new RFC under `text/NNNN-name.md` (where `NNNN` is your tracking issue number).
+Create a file under `text/NNNN-name.md` based off of the template under [`0000-template.md`](./0000-template.md) (where `NNNN` is your tracking issue number).
 Follow the template.
 It includes useful guidance and tips on how to write a good RFC.

+**What should be included in an RFC?** The purpose of an RFC is to reduce ambiguity and risk and get approval for public-facing interfaces (APIs), which are "one-way doors" after the feature is released.
+Another way to think about it is that the goal and contents of the document should allow us to create a *high-confidence* implementation plan for a feature or a change.

-**Prototype**: in many cases, it is useful to develop a prototype or even start coding the actual implementation while you are writing the RFC document.
+In many cases, it is useful to develop a **prototype** or even start coding the actual implementation while you are writing the RFC document.
 Take into account that you may need to throw your code away or refactor it substantially, but our experience shows that good RFCs are the ones who dive into the details.
 A prototype is great way to make sure your design "holds water".

+### 5. Feedback

-Submit the RFC document as a pull request in this repo and start collecting feedback.
+Once you have an initial version of your RFC document (it is completely fine to submit an unfinished RFC to get initial feedback), submit it as a pull request against this repo and start collecting feedback.

-### 5. Invite community to review

-The whole point of the RFC is to get feedback ("request for comments").
-Once you have an initial version submitted as a pull request, it is time to reach out to the community and any relevant stakeholders and solicit their feedback.

-Use the [cdk.dev](https://cdk.dev) Slack workspace, Twitter and any other relevant forum to publish your RFC and ask the community to provide their feedback.

-### 6. Iterate on the RFC document

-This is where the fun begins.
-Once you start receiving feedback on your pull request, iterate on your document.
-Take time to read the comments, understand where people are coming from, respond politely and iterate.
+Contact the CDK core team at [#aws-cdk-rfcs] (or via email/Slack if you are part of the core team) and reach out to the public and Amazon internal communities via various Slack channels in [cdk.dev](https://cdk.dev), Twitter and any other relevant forum.

+This is the likely going to be the longest part of your RFC process, and where most of the feedback is collected.
+Some RFCs resolve quickly and some can take months (!!). *Take into account at least 1-2 weeks to allow community and stakeholders to provide their feedback.*

 A few tips: